IntRevise/IntRevise/README.md

 ## Development

 * This organization profile has been created so you can keep track of updates in the development of the project.
 See the development tracker [here](https://github.com/intrevise/development-tracker).
-You can also watch the project, to recieve notifications of updates.
+You can also watch the project, to recieve custom notifications when updates are made.

 <img src="https://cdn.axtonprice.com/img/HgcTKbVkD.png" alt="Watch">